 Undefining didn’t capture it.
 Unlabelling didn’t capture it.
 Undoing didn’t capture it.
 Ending didn’t capture it.
 So we created a new word for a very different approach.
 The ‘Un’ in UnBullying reflects The Bullying Revolution’s bent on coming at things differently.

-UnBullying is a change concept that describes the process of breaking the system to create a revolution in the anti-bullying field.
+UnBullying is a change concept that describes the process of breaking the system to create a revolution in the bullying prevention field.

-UnBullying is about undefining bullying, undoing damage that misguided focus, misdirected energies, mislabelled behaviours, and limiting definitions has caused, resulting in many harms and behaviours going unmeasured, unaddressed, uneducated, and unrepaired.
+UnBullying is about undefining bullying.
+It is about undoing damage that misguided focus, misdirected energies, mislabelled behaviours, and limiting definitions has caused.
+These include harms and behaviours going unmeasured, unaddressed, uneducated, and unrepaired.

 UnBullying is about making an impact, so kids are able to grow up to become the best version themselves, to become the people that they want to become.

-UnBullying is also about gathering a community of people together with a deeper understanding of the cultural issues behind bullying and how rampant it is.
+It is about gathering a community of people together with a deeper understanding of the cultural issues behind bullying and how rampant it is.

 UnBullying is about uniting for revolutionary change.